Jules Germain Cloquet

-Jules Germain Cloquet (18 December 1790 - 23 February 1883) was a French physician and surgeon who was born and practiced medicine in Paris.
+Jules Germain Cloquet (18 December 1790 - 23 February 1883) was a French medical doctor and surgeon who was born and practiced medicine in Paris.
 His older brother, Hippolyte Cloquet (1787-1840) and his younger nephew Ernest Cloquet (1818-1855) were also physicians.
 In 1821 Jules Cloquet became one of the earliest members elected to the Académie Nationale de Médecine in Paris.
 In 1836, he was elected Honorary Fellow of the Royal College of Surgeons in Ireland.

 Cloquet was known for his expertise as a surgeon, especially his work with hernial disorders.
 He was also the first to describe and identify the remnant of the embryonic hyaloid artery.
 This vestige was to become known as Cloquet's canal.

 Cloquet's name is associated with three anatomical terms regarding the femoral canal: